DerekHJH/derekhjh.github.io/_pages/about.md

 I got my bachelor's degree from [Kuang Yaming Honors School, Nanjing University](https://dii.nju.edu.cn/) in 2022, where I did research on Compilation Resource Predicion, advised by Prof. [Yanyan Jiang](https://jyywiki.cn/).

-(You could see a bigger and clearer version of my photo in the upper left corner by clicking the right mouse button to open it in a new page.
+(BTW, you could see a bigger and clearer version of my photo in the upper left corner by clicking the right mouse button to open it in a new page.
 I am a relatively shy person, and that is why I wear sunglasses >_<)